phoenixframework/phoenix_live_view/guides/server/security-model.md

     events (like "can the user delete this item?").
 Those rules are often domain/business specific, and typically happen in your context modules.
     This is also a requirement for regular requests and responses

-  * `live_session` can be used to draw boundaries between groups of LiveViews.
-While you could use `live_session` to draw lines between different authorization rules, doing so would lead to frequent page reloads.
-For this reason, we typically use `live_session` to enforce different *authentication* requirements or whenever you need to change root layouts